mavryk-network/mavryk-protocol/src/kernel_sdk/storage/README.md

-Transactional storage for Tezos Smart Rollup kernels.
+Transactional storage for Mavryk Smart Rollup kernels.

 This crate supports dealing with objects for updating storage.
 All objects are stored in durable storage.